docupike/docs/SUPPORT.md

 ## What is the difference between i-doit pro and open?

-i-doit comes in two editions: [i-doit open][open] is the community edition.
-It is free and open source software.
+i-doit comes in two editions:

+-   [i-doit open][open] is the community edition which is free and open source software.
-[i-doit pro][website] is the commercial edition with enterprise features.
+-   [i-doit pro][website] is the commercial edition with enterprise features.
 See the differences in the [feature comparison][comparison].

 ## I found a bug in i-doit.
 Who will resolve it?